matthiasnoback/microsoft-translator/README.md

 [![Build Status](https://secure.travis-ci.org/matthiasnoback/microsoft-translator.png)](http://travis-ci.org/matthiasnoback/microsoft-translator)

-## Related projects

-There is a [MicrosoftTranslatorBundle](https://github.com/matthiasnoback/MicrosoftTranslatorBundle) which makes the Microsoft translator available in a Symfony2 project.

-There is also a [MicrosoftTranslatorServiceProvider](https://github.com/matthiasnoback/MicrosoftTranslatorServiceProvider) which registers the Microsoft translator and related services to a Silex application.

-## Differences with V2 library
- * Removed speak method: Speak API has been removed from the Microsoft Translator Text API on v3.0.
- * Removed getTranslations method: GetTranslations functionality has been removed from the Microsoft Translator Text API on v3.0.
- * Removed Datamarket token compatibility: Azure datamarket is not longer available so this has been removed from v3.x

 ## TODO
 * There are some more calls to be implemented, and also some more tests to be added.